 Work with the greatest defilements first

-Gain insight into your greatest obstacles—pride, aggression, self-denigration, and so forth—and worth with those first.
+Gain insight into your greatest obstacles—pride, aggression, self-denigration, and so forth—and work with those first.
 Do this with clarity and compassion.

 Don’t transfer the ox’s load to the cow